soupi/learn-haskell-blog-generator/src/03-html/06-escaping_characters.md

-Now that `Html` has its own source file and module, and creating HTML code can be done only via the functions we exported, we can also handle user input that may contain characters we that may conflict with our meta language HTML, such as `<` and `>` which are used for creating HTML tags.
+Now that `Html` has its own source file and module, and creating HTML code can be done only via the functions we exported, we can also handle user input that may contain characters that may conflict with our meta language, HTML, such as `<` and `>` which are used for creating HTML tags.

 We can convert these characters into different strings that HTML can handle.